Ashna16/DATA-ANALYSIS-AND-KEY-CONCEPTS/README.md

 It is vital to spot trends, make correlations, and run more efficient and profitabie businesses.
 It's time to put your data to work.

+------------------------------------------------  VOLUME ---------------------------------------------------------------------------

 There are three broad classifications of data source types:

 Structured data is organized and stored in the form of values that are grouped into rows and columns of a table.

-Semistructured data is often stored in a series of key-value pairs that are grouped into elements within a file.
+Semistructured data is often stored in a series of key-value pairs that are grouped into elements within a file, example the xml and json files.
+A very simple example of this can be the moves which one makes in the video games.

 Unstructured data is not structured in a consistent way.
 Some data may have structure similar to semi-structured data but others may only contain metadata.

-------------------------------------------------  VOLUME ---------------------------------------------------------------------------
+One way to deal with volume of data is by using Amazon S3

+AWS has a storage service called Amazon Simple Storage Service, or Amazon S3 for short.
+This service is an object store, which means you can store just about any kind of discrete object in it.
+An object is how Amazon S3 refers to files.
+It’s a powerful service.
+It’s scalable and can grow to any size you need.
+It’s durable, meaning that your files will be there when you need them.
+It implements industry-leading scalability, security, and performance.
+People use Amazon S3 for websites, mobile applications, and data analytics, just to name a few use cases.

+When you start using Amazon S3, you create buckets.
+They’re like file folders, only bigger, better organized, and with more security mechanisms.
+Next, you move data into the buckets.
+AWS gives you a lot of ways to do that, no matter how great the volume.
+You can even move exabytes in a single delivery.

+There are three key ways that implementing Amazon S3 as your storage solution can improve your high-volume data analysis solution.

+First, with Amazon S3, you can separate the way you store data from the way you process it.
+This is known as decoupling storage from processing.
+You may have separate buckets for raw data, temporary processing results, and final results.

+Second is parallelization.
+With Amazon S3, you can access any of these storage locations from any process, in parallel, without negatively impacting other processes.
+Finally, Amazon S3 becomes a central location to store analytical datasets, providing access for multiple analytic processes at the same time.
+This allows the solution to avoid the costly process of moving data between the storage system and processing system.